Pricing and Optimization in Shared Vehicle Systems: An Approximation Framework: Introduction

-Another line of work is based on heuristics that enforce the demand circulation property (variously referred to as the demand rebalancing/fairness/bottleneck property).
+The second line of work is based on heuristics that enforce the balanced demand property (variously referred to as the demand rebalancing, the fairness, or the bottleneck property).
 In transportation settings, George et al. used these to optimize weighted throughput~\cite{george2012stochastic}, Zhang et al. to minimize rebalancing costs~\cite{zhang2016control}.
-Most works typically only provide asymptotic guarantees~\cite{george2012}.
+Most works typically only provide asymptotic guarantees~\cite{george2012, george2011fleet}.

-More recently, Ozkan and Ward \cite{ozkan2016dynamic} and Braverman et al. \cite{braverman2016empty} characterized appropriate fluid (or large-market) limits for closed queueing networks, and used it to study the operations of ride-sharing systems.
-In contrast to our work, which focuses on optimizing a given finite-$m$ system, these works consider a regime where $m$ and the arrival rates of passengers together scale to $\infty$, and characterize the optimal policy in the limit.
-Within this limit, the former studied the assignment of customers to nearby drivers, whereas the latter considered directing drivers at the end of each trip to under-served locations.
-Our extensions to settings beyond pricing (cf. Section \ref{ssec:rerouting}) are inspired by these works; in particular, we show that similar scaling results can be derived within our framework.
-Moreover, our work provides guarantees for the resulting policies in the finite case (i.e., before taking the limit), and also against a much more general class of state-dependent policies.
+In concurrent work, Braverman et al. \cite{braverman2016empty} characterized appropriate fluid (or large-market) limits for closed queueing networks, and used it to study the operations of ride-sharing systems.
+In contrast to our work, which focuses on optimizing a given finite-$m$ system, they consider a regime where $m$ and passenger arrival-rates together scale to $\infty$, and characterize the optimal limiting policy for re-directing idle drivers to under-served locations.
+Ozkan and Ward~\cite{ozkan2016dynamic} also study asymptotically optimal policies for assigning customers to nearby drivers, but in an open and time-varying system.
+Our extensions to settings beyond pricing (see Section \ref{ssec:rerouting}) are inspired by these works; in particular, we show that similar scaling results can be derived within our framework.
+Moreover, our work provides guarantees for the resulting policies in the finite case (i.e., in the pre-limit), against a more general class of state-dependent policies, and for combinations of different controls, e.g., simultaneous driver re-direction and pricing.